No9/dtrace-express/README.md

 ```
 # dtrace -s ./examples/chome-out.d > out.trc
 ```
-Then open `output.trc` in the tracing tool embedded in chrome `chrome://tracing`
+Then open `out.trc` in the tracing tool embedded in chrome `chrome://tracing`